-Without further training there is a risk of a high error
+Without further training there is a risk of a high error rate which may result in financial penalties.

-Paragraph no. Issue/risk Recommendation Agreed management action/timing rate which may result in financial penalties.
-43 5.
-Agreement of findings with project sponsors We recommend that Internal Audit agree their findings and Narrative on agreed action Responsible officer In their role as external auditor for the European Structural Funds, Internal Audit agreed their findings and the related error rates with the Scottish Government managing authority team but not individual project sponsors. error rates with the project sponsors as well as the Scottish Government managing authority team.
-This would strength the Scottish Government's position in recovering overpayments as a result of errors identified in project procedures and Agreed date Risk documentation.
-There is a risk that the Scottish Government will not be able to fully recover overpayments made to bodies in their role as project sponsors as the project sponsors may contest responsibility for error rates and the resulting impact on funding received.
-45 6.
-Debt management We recommend the Scottish Narrative on agreed action We identified a number of areas where effective debt management processes were not being employed.
+We recommend training on procurement rules and good practice to support Scottish Government teams reviewing the quality of project documentation.

+Narrative on agreed action Responsible officer Agreed date

+5. Debt management

+Paragraph no.

+lssue/risk

+We identified a number of areas where effective debt management processes were not being employed.
 This included late write off of debt, unallocated receipts and use of credit memos to cancel debt with a view to new invoices being issued that were subsequently not issued.

+Government review its debt management processes to ensure they are effective.

+Responsible officer Agreed date

+There is a risk that the recovery of debts is ineffective and that the receivables balance in the accounts is misstated.

+6. National Fraud Initiative

+There should be more of a joined up approach to NFI across the Scottish Government.
+The NFI exercise is effective in detecting fraud and error in public sector organisations.
+In addition, it can help strengthen internal controls to protect against fraud and error.

+Without a joined up approach and central NFI contact there is a risk that potential fraud is undetected.

-Government review their debt management processes to ensure they are effective.
-Responsible officer Agreed date Risk There is a risk that the recovery of debts is ineffective and that the receivables balance in the accounts is misstated.
-51 7.
-National Fraud Initiative The Scottish Government Narrative on agreed action There should be more of a joined up approach to NFI across the Scottish Government.
-The NFI exercise is effective in should consider a more joined up approach with a central NFI contact responsible for co-ordinating match investigation work and Responsible officer Agreed date
+The Scottish Government should consider a more joined up approach with a central NFI contact responsible for co-ordinating match investigation work and ensuring that results are reported and disseminated across the Scottish Government.

+Narrative on agreed action Responsible officer Agreed date

+IZION

-Paragraph no. lssue/risk Recommendation Agreed management action/timing detecting fraud and error in public sector organisations.
-In addition, it can help strengthen internal controls to protect against fraud and error. ensuring that results are reported and disseminated across the Scottish Government.
-Risk Without a joined up approach and central NFI contact there is a risk that potential fraud is undetected.
-113 8.
-Publication of register of interests Scottish Government publish its register of interests on its website by October 2017.
-Narrative on agreed action Responsible officer Agreed date The Scottish Government does not currently publish on its website the Register of Interests for its non- executive board members.
-This is good practice and in line with guidance issued by the Scottish Government to public bodies and would support the Government in its commitments through the Open Government Partnership to increase transparency.
-Risk There is a risk that the Scottish Government is not compliant with legislation and good practice guidance.
+7. Publication of register of interests

+The Scottish Government does not currently make the Register of Interests for its board members available on its website.

+Publishing the register is good practice and in line with guidance issued by the Scottish Government to public bodies and would support the Government in its commitments through the Open Government

+We recommend that the Scottish Government makes available its register of interests on its website by October 2017.

+Narrative on agreed action Responsible officer Agreed date no.

+Paragraph

+Issue/risk

+Partnership to increase transparency.

+There is a risk that the Scottish Government is not compliant with good practice guidance.